szepeviktor/w3-total-cache-fixed/readme.txt

 There are a number of [resources](http://www.websiteoptimization.com/speed/tweak/psychology-web-performance/) that have been documenting the role of performance in success on the web, W3 Total Cache exists to give you a framework to tune your application or site without having to do years of research.

-= Why is W3 Total Cache better than other cache plugins? =
+= Why is W3 Total Cache better than other caching solutions? =

 **It's a complete framework.** Most cache plugins available do a great job at achieving a couple of performance aims.
 Our plugin remedies numerous performance reducing aspects of any web site going far beyond merely reducing CPU usage (load) and bandwidth consumption for HTML pages alone.
 Equally important, the plugin requires no theme modifications, modifications to your .htaccess (mod_rewrite rules) or programming compromises to get started.
 Most importantly, it's the only plugin designed to optimize all practical hosting environments small or large.
 The options are many and setup is easy.